lloydtao/nuxt-3-starter/README.md

 # nuxt-3-starter

-A starter template for a basic Nuxt 3.0 (stable) project.
+Starter template for a basic Nuxt 3.0 (stable) project.

 ```
 ✨ Nuxt project is created with v3 template.
 Next steps: